Arnius/conda-actions-setup/README.md

 </br>

 Currently the GitHub Actions workflow file only supports the conda environment set up process for windows runner.
-The action is able to set up a test conda environment, install necesary build dependencies, launch conda-build tool to build a custom package, install the package to conda environment and run the test executable from conda environment binary directory.
+The action is able to set up a test conda environment, install necessary build dependencies, launch conda-build tool to build a custom package, install the package to conda environment and run the test executable from conda environment binary directory.